 The Exclusion Team

-offer support and advice to Schools and Parents on exclusions and alternatives to exclusion.
+offer support and advice to Schools and Parents on School Suspensions and Permanent Exclusions and alternatives to these.

 Paul Jennings Exclusions Officer 01274 432446

 Samantha Griffiths Exclusions Officer 01274 435239